khalid091/Selenium-Python-Framework/README.md

 1. **Creating virtual environment**

    A virtual environment is a self-contained directory that contains all the necessary Python libraries and dependencies for your project.
-This allows you to isolate your project’s dependencies and avoid any conflicts with your global Python setup.
+This allows you to isolate your project's dependencies and avoid any conflicts with your global Python setup.

        - Navigate to your project root directory using the terminal or command prompt.
        - Run the following command to create a virtual environment named venv: python -m venv venv